Official - Lake Nighthorse Recreation Area

 - 4Corners Riversports offers onsite SUP, kayak, and canoe rentals as well as paddling lessons and SUP yoga classes.
-For information about on site rentals, visit 4CRS website: riversports.com.
+Click here for full details or for information about on site rentals, visit 4CRS website: riversports.com.

 - Duranglers offers private guided fly fishing trips.
-For more information about booking your trip, visit Duranglers website: duranglers.com.
+Click here for full details or for more information, visit Duranglers website: duranglers.com.

 All fishing at Lake Nighthorse requires a Colorado Parks and Wildlife fishing license for individuals 16 years of age and older.
 For information on where to purchase a fishing license, click here (Where to Buy Fishing Licenses PDF).